{{ summaryHeading }}

 FAQ:

-Does a 100% score mean the metadata is trusted?
+Does a 100% readiness score mean the metadata is trusted?

-No. It means the visible readiness checks passed.
-Trust still depends on signature verification, certificate trust, partner configuration, and an end-to-end SSO test.
+No. It means the visible readiness checks passed for the selected profile and policy.
+Trust still depends on XML signature verification when required, accepted keys, partner configuration, and a real SSO test.

 Glossary: